 Licensing is also gaining more attention as a core investment criterion for VC and private equity firms.
 One example is a venture-capital firm that focuses on investing in startups with disruptive IP in the clean-tech industry.
 The investment firm sources its startups from various places, including federal labs, incubators, and universities.
 Their strategy focuses on startups with technologies ready to enter the market through licensing agreements and other strategic alliances that provide the exit window for their investment.

 Don’t overlook licensing as an exit strategy.
-Once your startup launches its IP into the commercial market, consider switching into a licensing strategy to partner with one or more companies.
+Once your startup launches its IP into the commercial market, consider switching to a licensing strategy to partner with one or more companies.
 At some point during the licensing term, if your IP is generating significant royalties, your licensing partner will most likely want to buy you out.
-You’ll have several years of sales and royalty payment history on which to determine the buyout price.
+You’ll have several years of sales and royalty payment history to determine the buyout price.

 Now you’ve got an exit strategy that leverages licensing partnerships and provides investors with the “realistic” type of exit they need to jump on board.